uc-berkeley-w215/summer2020/prior-exams/su20-midterm.md

 > Wimberly and Liebrock's Using Fingerprint Authentication to Reduce System Security.
 Employees who believed anti-malware was protecting them may have behaved more recklessly: e.g., installing software they might have avoided if they did not have faith in the additional layer of defense protecting them. *(4 points for paper, 4 points for explanation)*

+>> Stuart discussed the exact scenario of anti-virus in class, but only 3/14 identified this paper.
+Six, however, provided some for of explanation based on a paper discussed in class and so we'll have to make judgement calls.

 **2.7** *(6 points)*

 In the paper “Operating system framed in case of mistaken identity”, by Bravo-Lillo et al., the authors studied how likely it was for users to enter their passwords in spoofed security pop-ups.
 A relatively large proportion of users did not enter their passwords but were nevertheless considered likely to fall for other scams similar to the one used in the paper.
 Explain briefly why this is so.

 > Participants didn't enter the password because they didn't want to install software, not because they didn't believe the password-dialog was created by the operating system.

+>> Roughly half got this right.

 **2.8** *(6 points)*: